pascal-wolf/quantum-walk/README.md

 # Quantum Walk Simulation

-This project was created in order visualise the discret Quantum Walk based on different input parameters.
-In addition a simulation of the Random Walk got created.
+This project aims to visualize the discrete Quantum Walk using various input parameters.
+Additionally, it includes a simulation of the Random Walk.
+The purpose of this project is to provide a visual representation of these concepts and explore their behavior.

 ## Deployment